dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

 ---
 title: PowerFlex
-linkTitle: "PowerFlex"
+linkTitle: PowerFlex
 description: >
-  Installing Dell CSI Driver for PowerFlex via Dell CSM Operator
+  Installing the CSI Driver for Dell PowerFlex via Dell CSM Operator
 ---

 The CSI Driver for Dell PowerFlex can be installed via the Dell CSM Operator.